WGierke/git_better/documentation/documentation.md

 When we trained the classifiers on the collected training data and validated them on the given validation data, we noticed very early that all classifiers overfit heavily.
 On average, they yielded an accuracy of 80% on the training data but only 20% on the validation data.
 To overcome this big overfitting problem, we used several approaches.
-- Firstly, we tried to collect as much labeled ata automatically as possible.
+- Firstly, we tried to automatically collect as much labeled data as possible.
 - Secondly, we use model ensembling so multiple models can learn distinct from each other how to separate the classes.
 In the end, the models weighted predictions are aggregated to one prediction.
 - As a last approach, we're using hyperparameter tuning using Grid search to find the best parameter set for each classifier such that each one generalizes as much as possible.